-Victoria Marinara follows their catchphrase to a tee, "ingredients come first."
+Victoria Marinara follows its catchphrase to a tee, "ingredients come first."
 Printed right on the face of their bottle, the ingredients are listed: "Whole tomatoes, onions, olive oil, salt, garlic, basil, spices."
-Kept au natural, this delicious sauce is made without the addition of any tomato paste, added sugar, water, or preservatives—exactly the way it’s made in Italia!
+Kept au natural, this delicious sauce is made without the addition of any tomato paste, added sugar, water, or preservatives.

 Hats off to Prego for making a sauce with ingredients we can pronounce, and a list that's kept short.
 The only set back: the brand chose canola oil over the traditional extra virgin olive oil.
 But as we agree, all foods are fine in moderation.
-So, if you're a die-hard Prego fan, we'd say this sauce is your safest bet.
-Looking for more pasta toppers?
-Don’t miss our exclusive report: 40 Best & Worst Pasta Sauces—Ranked!.
+So, if you're a die-hard Prego fan, we'd say this sauce is a safe bet.

 Thrive Market Organic Vodka Pasta Sauce